davsclaus/camel-riders-in-the-cloud/README.md

-# Camel microservices with Spring Boot and Kubernetes
+# Develop Cloud Native Microservices using Apache Camel

-Two microservices using Spring Boot and WildFly Swarm with Apache Camel running on Kubernetes.
+Two microservices using Spring Boot and WildFly Swarm with Apache Camel running on OpenShift.

 There are these Maven projects: